ibm-cloud-docs/vsrx/os-reload.md

 If the OS reload is changing your vSRX version, then refer to [Upgrading using OS Reload](/docs/vsrx?topic=vsrx-os-reload-upgrade#os-reload-upgrade) to understand the downgrade and upgrade process.
 {: important}

-For a successful OS Reload on a vSRX, ensure the following:
+For a successful OS Reload on a vSRX, ensure the following points:

-* The vSRX configuration should not be modified during the OS reload operation.
+* The vSRX configuration must not be modified during the OS reload operation.
 For example, automated software agents that attempt to modify one or both vSRX nodes.
 Configurations changes like these can corrupt the OS reload.

 * The root password for the provisioned vSRX gateway must match the root password that is defined in the vSRX portal.
 The password in the portal was defined when you first provisioned the gateway, and it might not match the current gateway password.
 If so, then use SSH to connect to the vSRX gateway and change the root password to match.
 You can then proceed with the OS reload operation.

 * The vSRX configuration must allow root SSH access to the vSRX private IP before the OS reload request.
-This is required to rejoin the cluster.
+This action is required to rejoin the cluster.
 After the OS reload completes, if wanted, you can disable SSH access again.

 * "Do NOT" perform an OS reload on both servers of the Highly Available gateway at the same time.